 Pretraining vs. Fine-Tuning

-The power of BERT comes from a two-phase workflow:
+The strength of BERT comes from a two-phase workflow:

 | Phase | Data | Goal |